 Just 20 days, that’s all there is… In 20 days, you will be celebrating that 2016 has arrived, and with it, the countless amount of new year resolutions you have promised to yourself between family dinners and champagne glasses.

 That means 3 weeks to revindicate yourself and make this year, the year in which you began to get in shape, the year that you began to be more productive, the year that you began to eat healthier, the year that you decided to improve.

-Quick question: Think of the promises that you made to yourself in the beginning of this year, how many of them did you actually achieve?
+Quick question: Think of the promises that you made to yourself at the beginning of this year, how many of them did you actually achieve?

 Now, I’m sure that it doesn’t have to go down this way.
-I’m certain that you are very capable of making a change to your life.
-That you are able to wrap up 2015 as the year that you decided to take action.
+I’m certain that you are very capable of making a change in your life.
+That you are able to wrap up 2017 as the year that you decided to take action.
 The year that changed it all.
 But, do YOU want to make it different?

 But wait! it gets better.
 The study also says that depending on the habit, the time will vary greatly.
 For habits that are easy to implement, it will take you about 18 days and about 8 months (254 days) for those that require more work.